MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.UX.OfficeInsider.ShowOfficeInsiderDlg

 Critical signal tracking user interaction with Join Office Insider dialog.
-It is used for identifying any issues in performing user-initiated changes such as joining or leaving Office Insider program and changing Office Insider level.
+It's used for identifying any issues in performing user-initiated changes such as joining or leaving Office Insider program and changing Office Insider level.

 The following fields are collected: